What are stretch sensors?

 Can I make my own sensor interrogation circuitry to use your sensors?

 We advise using StretchSense circuitry to get the best results and save on development time.
 There are a number of software and electronics challenges associated with sensor interpretation.
-Our software team have solved these issues and are continuing to upgrade our sensor interrogation methods.
+Our software team has solved these issues and is continuing to upgrade our sensor interrogation methods.

-How can I visualise sensing data in real-time on my computer?
+How can I visualize sensing data in real time on my computer?

 Using the record function on our Data Capture Android App, you can save data on your mobile phone and later transfer it to your computer.

-To visualise sensing data on a computer, we provide labview.vi software.
+To visualize sensing data on a computer, we provide labview.vi software.